rleung888/self_driving_car_class4/writeup_template.md

 ---

-### Writeup / README
+### Writeup / README  -- COMPLETED

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.
+The write up is in Markdown format.
+This write up include the explanation on how to resolve the criteria.

 You're reading it!